vokator-online/monda_py04_django/06_generic_views/0602en_update_delete.md

 ## Assignment

-Create a permissioned management workflow for Category (or any other) object of your blog project frontend, which is one-to-many related to Page and User.
+Create a permissioned object management (udpate/delete) workflow for `Category` (or any other) model of your blog project frontend, which is one-to-many related to blog Page and User.
+URL patterns and HTML templates as well.